QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-03-31-testing-website-accessibility-92b9e9.md

 title: "Testing website accessibility"
 slug: "testing-website-accessibility-92b9e9"
 author: sushma-hazari-qed
-categories: Public
-classification: Public
 tags: [accessibility]
 date: 2023-03-31 05:52:09
 updatedBy: divya28237
 updated: 2026-02-03 02:02:59
 publishedOn: 2026-02-03 02:02:59
-likes: 0
+categories: public
+post-type: standard
+status: published
 ---

 Testing the accessibility of a website involves using a variety of tools and methods to check if people with accessibility needs can use the site easily.
 Here are some steps to test the accessibility of a website: